 Exciting tennis action that took place earlier this tennis season was an exhilarating battle between doubles partners Mark Richelsen ‘19 and Daniel Caballero ‘19 taking on the top doubles duo in the section from Mound Westonka.
 In a nail-biting turn of events, Richelsen and Caballero defeated the best doubles duo in the sections, a huge win considering the PA pair would have to defeat the Mound Westonka pair to go to state in the future.

 Looking back on the match, Richelson commented, “It was a really big win for us.
-Daniel and I had to battle them, but it was a huge confidence boost that made the chance to go to state a more realistic possiblity.”
+Daniel and I had to battle them, but it was a huge confidence boost that made the chance to go to state a more realistic possibility.”

 The fans at Providence have definitely been feeling the changing in the tides for the tennis team.
 The typically quiet tennis courts have really been coming alive during matches this year.
 Daniel Caballero said “We have definitely been seeing more and more fans as the season has gone on.”